tollwerk/TYPO3-ext-tw_lucenesearch/README.md

 Requirements
 ------------

-This extension version is compatible with TYPO3 7.0-7.4.
+This extension version is compatible with TYPO3 7.5 and above.

 **ATTENTION**: Please be aware that there won't be any more TER releases of this extension.

 Release history
 ---------------

+#### v2.0.0

+* TYPO3 8 compatibility
+* Uses new Icon API (TYPO3 7.5 and above)

 #### v1.6.0